Air Source Heat Pump Installation Cost

 Consider the following when having your heat pump installed:

-- Is your heat pump installer MCS-accredited?
-Only MCS-accredited installers are able to sign off on pump installations that comply with the government’s schemes.
+- Is your installer MCS-accredited?
+Only Microgeneration Certification Scheme (MCS)-accredited installers can sign off on installations that comply with the Boiler Upgrade Scheme and other government grants.
+Always verify accreditation before agreeing to any work.

-- Have you received multiple quotes?
-It is highly recommended to gather at least three seperate quotes to compare pricing when having a heat pump installed, MyJobQuote can put you in touch with local tradesmen without any commitment.
+- Have you compared multiple heat pump installation quotes?
+Always request at least 3 separate quotes to compare pricing.
+MyJobQuote can connect you with local certified installers without any obligation.

 - Do they have positive reviews?
-Check their online pressence, along with the MyJobQuote profile to see genuine feedback and customer reviews from previous jobs.
+Check the installer's MyJobQuote profile and any other review platforms to see genuine feedback from previous customers.
+Look for consistent mentions of system performance, quality of work, and communication.